conniedonahue/file-compare/README.md

    NOTE: If you have the repo open in an IDE, the Python files in the `__test-files__` folder may flag some warnings to select an interpreter.
 If you are in VSCode, you can copy `.vscode/settings.json.example` into your `.vscode/settings.json`.

    Let's try out a few comparisons!
-I've set up some Here is an example:
+I've set up some test files in the `__teset-files__` folder.
+Here is an comparison of two PDF versions of "Wild Geese" by Mary Oliver:

    ```
    curl -X POST \